What are behavioural competencies - and how can getting to grips with them help to understand your people and boost their development?

 As a small business tracking those behavioural competencies can be quite tricky because there is no cast-iron method of measuring them.
 They are not quite as tangible as targets, for example.
 However, they play an important role in workforce planning, recruitment, training and development.

 Things such as their ability to work in a team, their communication skills, their ability to recognise diverse opinions, reduce conflict and promote harmony would fall under this category.

 The ability to motivate others, to lead others by example or to take the initiative.

 These might include leadership skills, strategic planning, managing teams and people, and analytical abilities.

-- Analytical competencies – data analysis, problem-solving abilities, ease with working with numbers and technical knowledge would all be considered under the analytical heading.
+Data analysis, problem-solving abilities, ease with working with numbers and technical knowledge would all be considered under the analytical heading.

 There is plenty of cross over between the different categories with a number of abilities or skills fitting under more than one.

-When and how to use behavioural competencies
+How to use behavioural competencies at work

 There are lots of situations where behavioural competencies can prove useful within your business.

-- Staff development – If you identify successful attributes and competencies that are required for outstanding performances by your staff you can create a list by which you can assess them.
-You can then benchmark your staff against those and plan their development activities.
-This can all be monitored through their regular appraisals managed using an appraisal system.
+Development & assessing potentialIf you identify successful attributes and competencies required for outstanding performances by your staff, you can start creating a measure you can assess them against.
+You can then benchmark your team and plan their development activities.
+This can all be monitored through their appraisals - and may also help identify progression opportunities, too.